-ART 101-3 Design Fundamentals 1
+ART 101-3 Design Fundamentals I

 An introductory course in which the student is introduced to various techniques, skills and theory of design.
-Composition, basic design elements and development from nature are major areas of coverage.
+Composition, basic design elements and development from nature are major areas covered.
 Applies mainly to work in two dimensions.
-(2,4)L

-ART 102-3 Design Fundamentals 11
+ART 102-3 Design Fundamentals II